Command Line Interface¶

 The postprocessed <profile> will be looked up in the following steps:

-2. If <profile> is in form i@p (i.e., an pending tag), then ith profile stored in .perun/jobs will be postprocessed.
+(i.e., an pending tag), then ith profile stored in.perun/jobs

-Tags consider the sorted order as specified by the following option format.sort_profiles_by.
+Tags consider the sorted order as specified by the options

 Example 1.
-The following command will postprocess the given profile stored at given path by normalizer, i.e. for each snapshot, the resources will be normalized to the interval <0, 1>:
+The following command will postprocess the given profile stored at given path by regression analysis, i.e. for each snapshot, computes regression models:

 Example 2.
-The following command will postprocess the second profile stored in index of commit preceeding the current head using interval regression analysis:
+The following command will postprocess the second profile stored in index of commit preceding the current head using interval regression analysis:

 perun postprocessby -m HEAD~1 1@i regression-analysis --method=interval